ijlee2/codemod-utils/docs/src/docs/tutorials/main-tutorial/08-refactor-code-part-1.md

 Now that we have a working solution, let's simplify it.

-We are allowed to refactor code, because we have the acceptance test `tests/index/sample-project.test.ts` (acceptance tests don't care about implementation detail) and a large number of fixture files for this test (we covered enough base and edge cases).
-If there aren't enough tests or fixture files to cover the usual 80%, I encourage you to do so before you refactor code.
+We are allowed to refactor, because we have the acceptance test `tests/index/sample-project.test.ts` (acceptance tests don't care about implementation detail) and a large number of fixture files for this test (we covered enough base and edge cases).
+If there aren't enough tests or fixture files to cover the usual 80%, I encourage you to write tests first.

 Goals: